rkildea1/seaborn-visualisations/README.md

 # seaborn-visualisations
 Some basic visual plotting in SeaBorn

 Just playing around with the power of this module for visualising things.
-Following my code exactly should get you the below..
+Following my code should get you the below..
+Also, check out the documentation here: https://seaborn.pydata.org/index.html

 ![image](https://user-images.githubusercontent.com/31891933/114148025-40778300-9911-11eb-8fc5-863a88985dd7.png)